Alien movie and TV series news website logo

 What do you think of Noah Hawley's alternative Xenomorph design choices?
 Do you think the Alien is more terrifying when it's on all fours?
 Or when it's walking upright?
 Let us know in the comments!

-Get dates on Alien: Earth season 2 to your social media by following us on Xon Instagram and liking our Facebook page!
+Get updates on Alien: Earth season 2 to your social media by following us on Xon Instagram and liking our Facebook page!

 Noah Hawley's Alien: Earth season 1 began streaming August 12th, 2025 and spans 8 hour-long episodes.
 You can find a list of the episodes titles and their release dates here.